ferodia/GoRegression/README.md

 # GoRegression [![Build Status](https://travis-ci.org/ferodia/GoRegression.svg?branch=master)](https://travis-ci.org/ferodia/GoRegression)
 Ths is a library containing regression algorithms for machine learning using Golang.
 * Linear regression with Gradient descent
-* Logistic regression with Gradient descent (to come)
+* Logistic regression with Gradient descent

 ## How to